cybruGhost/CubicStream/README.md

 **CubicStream** is a sleek and powerful music web app that lets you stream audio from YouTube and other online sources in one smooth interface.

 ---
-## still ONGOING.Note it works with data on.if wifi does not work , data works
+## still ONGOING.fixed streaming issues

 ## 🚀 Features